 - CODA Requisites

 - Departmental CODA Granting

 All entering engineering freshmen are classified as "Engineering First-Year" (EFY) students with no direct acceptance into degree-granting programs.
-Upon completion of five required courses, students will have the opportunity to "CODA," which is now used to describe a student's Change of Degree Audit.
+Upon completion of specified required courses, students will have the opportunity to "CODA," which is now used to describe a student's Change of Degree Audit.
 When students are eligible to CODA, they officially request to join a degree program.